top of page

 Health Issues: The time changes can also lead to health problems, such as an increased risk of heart attacks, strokes, and other health-related issues.

-The Ongoing Debate The pros and cons of Daylight Saving Time continue to be a subject of debate and discussion.
+The pros and cons of Daylight Saving Time continue to be a subject of debate and discussion.
 Some countries and regions have opted to abandon DST in recent years, citing various concerns, while others continue to observe it faithfully.

 Daylight Saving Time has a rich history, originating from efforts to conserve energy during wartime.
 It has both advantages, like energy savings and economic benefits, and disadvantages, including sleep disruption and potential health issues.
 The ongoing debate about its efficacy and necessity suggests that the practice may continue to evolve in the years to come, or perhaps one day, we might bid farewell to changing the clock altogether.